karchjd/lavaangui/paper/paper.md

 ---
-title: 'lavaangui: A Graphical User Interface for `lavaan` With a Diagrammer'
+title: '`lavaangui`: A Graphical User Interface for `lavaan` With a Diagrammer'
 tags:
   - R
   - psychology